mohammap22/data-512-homework_2/README.md

 ## Data Files

-### Intermediary Data Files
+### Pre-Loaded Data Files

-- `us_cities_by_state_SEPT.2023.csv`: Contains the list of Wikipedia articles about U.S. cities by state.
+- `us_cities_by_state_SEPT.2023.csv`: list of Wikipedia articles about U.S. cities
-- `NST-EST2022-ALLDATA.csv`: Contains estimated populations of all U.S. states for 2022.
+- `NST-EST2022-ALLDATA.csv`: estimated populations of all U.S. states for 2022
-- `US States by Region - US Census Bureau - Sheet1.csv`: Contains the states in each U.S. Census regional division.
+- `US States by Region - US Census Bureau - Sheet1.csv`:  states in each U.S. Census regional division

 ### Final Output Files

-- `merged_df_final.csv`: Contains the merged data with the following fields:
+- `merged_df_final.csv`: Contains merged data with the fields:
   - `state`: The U.S. state
-  - `regional_division`: The Census regional division of the state
+  - `regional_division`: regional division of the state
-  - `population`: The estimated population of the state for 2022
+  - `population`: estimated population of the state for 2022
-  - `article_title`: Title of the Wikipedia article
+  - `article_title`: title of the wiki article
-  - `revision_id`: Revision ID of the article
+  - `revision_id`: the Wikipedia revision ID of the article
   - `article_quality`: ORES predicted quality of the article

 ## Known Issues and Special Considerations

-1. The Wikipedia data may have inconsistencies such as duplicate articles or missing data points.
+1. The Wikipedia data may include duplicate articles or missing rows.
-2. The ORES API occasionally may not return a quality score for an article.
+2. It takes a significant amount of time to load the ORES quality data for the entire dataset.

 ## Additional Resources

 - [U.S. Census Bureau Population Data](https://www.census.gov/programs-surveys/popest.html)
 - [Wikipedia Content Assessment](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment)

+## Research Implications

+### General Findings
+Upon looking at the different tables, we can start seeing a pattern.
+It looks like smaller states, like Vermont or Maine, tend to have both higher-quality Wikipedia articles and more articles per capita.
+While the larger states, Like California or Nevada, have worse articles.
+By smaller I actually mean in land mass and not population.
+I expected states like California to have higher article quality, but I also expected smaller states to have high quality as well.
+I learned how long API calls take, and in order to do this project, one needs to be prepared to wait near **DAYS** for the data.
+### Wikipedia as a Data Source
+Wikipedia, at its core, is a flawed data source.
+The people creating and modifying these articles are not trained professionals or experts.
+They are simply people online.
+Thus, running an analysis on articles will always be difficult, due to the fact that one article may be written and edited by hundreds if not thousands of people.
+With that being said, acquiring Wikipedia data through their API is not very difficult, and is well documented.
+Meaning it is a good place to practice using API calls and running analysis.

+### Biases and Accounting for Them
+As mentioned before, we have no idea who edits and writes these articles on Wikipedia, thus it is hard to run an analysis on them.
+But we can attempt to make some deductions.
+States like Vermont having more articles per capita could be because the state is small, meaning there are not a lot of towns to create documents on.
+This means these documents are probably high quality.
+Also, since Vermont is an **old state** there is a lot of history behind it, leading to better articles.
+To account for these biases, a researcher could attempt to take into account the number of revisions to an article.
+This could help explain the differences in ORES grades.